University of the Rockies Catalog - General Academic Policies and Information

 University of the Rockies reserves the right to determine the relevancy of the transfer course content based on institutional catalog course descriptions, course syllabi, program level, and/or other satisfactory documentation.
 The University may determine that a course cannot be transferred due to residency requirements, local laws, and/or program requirements.
 In addition, coursework completed more than 10 years prior to the date of admission is subject to review for currency and applicability to the current degree program.
 Please see the Course Descriptions section of this Catalog for courses that cannot be transferred into University of the Rockies.

 Students are responsible for reviewing applied transfer credit.
-Students may submit a Transfer Credit Appeal form with appropriate documentation to request any prior credits completed outside of University of the Rockies to be re-considered for applicability toward a University of the Rockies certificate or degree program.
-Students earning credits outside University of the Rockies post-matriculation must submit an Appeal to Apply Transfer Coursework Post-Matriculation form for the credit to be considered for applicability toward their University of the Rockies certificate or degree program.
+Students may submit a Transfer Credit Appeal form with appropriate documentation to request any prior credits completed outside of University of the Rockies to be re-considered for applicability toward a University of the Rockies degree program.
+Students earning credits outside University of the Rockies post-matriculation must submit an Appeal to Apply Transfer Coursework Post-Matriculation form for the credit to be considered for applicability toward their University of the Rockies degree program.

 Please refer to Transfer of Clinical and Counseling Practicum Hours in this section of the Catalog for transfer credit information related to practicum hours.